Shaheed Suhrawardy Medical College: Mosque

 There are multiple mosques located on the campus.
 Notable examples include a mosque on the third floor of the college building, another on the first floor of the hospital building beside the canteen, and the prominent ShSMC Boys' Hostel Jame Masjid.

-The ShSMC Boys' Hostel Jame Masjid stands as a testament to the determination of students and the generosity of donors, including some teachers and community members.
-Although its construction faced significant opposition from the authorities due to legal concerns, the mosque remains in place and has become even more prominent over time.
-Students continue to express their gratitude to several former leaders of political student groups who played a key role in raising funds and supporting the mosque's establishment.

 Extracurricular activities

 Each and every year the students celebrate the national days by performing cultural programme.
 The students also celebrate the Iftar Party, Swarasti Puja, Pahela Baisakh, Indoor Games Competition in the college campus.